Hurt on the Job? Our Work Injury Lawyers Will Fight For You

 - Violations of applicable codes, standards or recommended OSHA safety practices

-- Defective products or combinations of defective products
+- Defective products or combinations of faulty products

 - Minimal or no information on the safe handling and use of propane or natural gas

-We have handled significant numbers of cases involving explosions related to gas pipelines, industrial plants, refineries and petrochemical facilities.
+We have handled a significant number of cases involving explosions related to gas pipelines, industrial plants, refineries, and petrochemical facilities.

 The explosion victims we represent come to us with devastating burn injuries.
-We know from experience that the monetary, mental and physical costs of recovering from a burn injury are staggering.
-A burn injury can require months (sometimes years) of hospitalization, doctors’ visits and physical therapy and often even requires extensive counseling to overcome the mental trauma sustained from a burn injury.
+We know from experience that the monetary, mental, and physical costs of recovering from a burn injury are staggering.
+A burn injury can require months (sometimes years) of hospitalization, doctors’ visits, and physical therapy, often requiring extensive counseling to overcome the mental trauma sustained from a burn injury.

-Was your home destroyed or were you injured after a plant explosion?
+Was your home destroyed in a plant explosion?
+Were you injured near a plant explosion?

 In 2013, the West Fertilizer Plant exploded, leveling the small Texas town, taking the homes of hundreds with it.
 As many as 200 people were injured and 14 people were killed in the industrial explosion and the rescue efforts that followed.